How do I make awnings look more realistic?

 How do I insert symbols like bullets/copyright/etc. into text?

 First, run the Character Map application that comes with Windows.
 On Windows XP/Vista/7, click Start, Accessories, System Tools and then Character Map.
-On Windows 8, use the search function (accessible from the start screen), type in “Char”, and choose the Character Map application.
+On Windows 8 or later, use the search function (accessible from the start screen), type in “Char”, and choose the Character Map application.

 In Character Map, start by choosing the font you're using for the text in Awning Composer.
 Then, at the bottom of the window, check the "Advanced view" checkbox to make the search box visible.
 In the search box, type the name of the special character such as “bullet” or “copyright”.
 Character Map will show a list of special characters that match the name you entered.
 You can also scroll through the character map and visually identify the special character you're looking for.
 Double click on the desired character and it will appear in the “Characters to copy” box.
 You can repeat this step if multiple characters are needed.
 Then click on the “Copy” button to the right of this box to copy the character(s) to the clipboard.